psi4/psi4/doc/sphinxman/source/fisapt.rst

 origins of a noncovalent interaction, while I-SAPT allows for one to perform a SAPT analysis for intramolecular interactions.
 F-SAPT and I-SAPT can be deployed together in this module, yielding "F/I-SAPT."
-All F/I-SAPT computations in PSI4 use density-fitted SAPT0 as the underlying SAPT methodology.
+All F/I-SAPT computations in |PSIfour| use density-fitted SAPT0 as the underlying SAPT methodology.
 Interested users should consult the manual page for Ed Hohenstein's `SAPT0 sec:sapt`_ code and the SAPT literature to understand the specifics of SAPT0 before beginning with F/I-SAPT0.